acanbay/apricot/README.md

 Beamline(Name, Elements)
 ```

-To pass the beam in the beamline, the TransportBeam function from the Functions library is used.
+To pass the beam in the beamline, the TransportBeam function from the Functions library is used (assume that BeamLine object is named as beamline).
 ```py
 TransportBeam( Beam, beamline.Elements )
 ```